 - Snail Poison – Another way to treat the plants is to quarantine them and treat with snail poisons.
 This way, you don’t have to use poisons in the main show tank.

 - Salt – I know that some will tip the plant in saltwater for 5 minutes to kill the snails or aquarium snail eggs, but I don’t know how much salt they use for that.

 - Potassium Permanganate – Using one gallon of fresh water and a half tablespoon of potassium permanganate for soaking solution.
 Soak the plants for fifteen minutes, then rinse well before planting in your tank.

 Manual removal can also be an effective way to get rid of aquarium snail infestation.

-Stop Aeration – An other effective way to help removing the snails manually is to stop the aeration.
+Stop Aeration – Another effective way to help to remove the fish tank snails manually is to stop the aeration.
 The snails need air, so they will soon climb to upper levels in order to breath.
 It is very easy to take them out as they reach the surface.
-Planted tank may not have an air pump since the plants alone are enough to supply air.
-In this case leaving the light off for some time (plants only produce air during day time) might help.
+The planted tank may not have an air pump since the plants alone are enough to supply air.
+In this case, leaving the light off for some time (plants only produce air during day time) might help.

 Chemical solutions, which can be purchased at any pet or aquaria store, kill snails and eggs effectively.
 Unfortunately, the most solution is copper-sulfate-based chemicals which will also harm the fish and any other living organism in your tank.
 For this reason, It is best to try to avoid this method.
 If you chose to use chemicals to kill snails an aquarium, make sure to vacuum and do frequent partial water changes to restore water parameters.
 You should also add some activated carbon to your filter after the treatment.